roytang/blog/content/quotes/tic.md

 ### 306

-<hunter> gagawa ako ng shop, Snack Overflow
+&lt;hunter&gt; gagawa ako ng shop, Snack Overflow

-<hunter> well, maybe i'll just put it in the RPG i'm going to make
+&lt;hunter&gt; well, maybe i'll just put it in the RPG i'm going to make

-<hunter> that's cheaper
+&lt;hunter&gt; that's cheaper

-<hunter> i'll also put in the RPG that NPC who just says "I'm working on a project with Java"
+&lt;hunter&gt; i'll also put in the RPG that NPC who just says &quot;I'm working on a project with Java&quot;

 ---